ArindamTripathi619/BrainfuckInterpreter/README.md

 then to "Program Files",then
-to "Java", then to your jdk folder, then copy the "bin" and "lib" folders into a single folder named "jre" and then place the exe file in the jre folder and use it.
+to "Java", then to your jdk folder, then copy the "bin" and "lib" folders into a single folder named "jre" and then place the exe file in the folder containing the jre folder and use it.

 The .exe file wont work without the folders....